 The Chair of Trustees must acknowledge receipt of the stage 3 complaint within three working days of receipt.
 The Chair of Trustees will supply the complainant with details of the stage 3 complaints procedure and will then carry out further investigation regarding the complaint.
-They will arrange a panel meeting to consider the complaint, to take place within 10 working days of receipt of the stage 3 complaint.
-They will invite the person making it to attend the meeting, so that they can explain the complaint in more detail.
-The Chair of Trustees will give the complainant at least five working days notice of the meeting and explain to them that they may be accompanied by a person of their choosing, who is unconnected with the complaint or investigation, if they so wish.
+They will arrange a panel meeting to consider the complaint, to take place within ten working days of receipt of the stage 3 complaint.
+They will invite the complainant to attend the meeting, so that they can explain the complaint in more detail.
+The Chair of Trustees will give the complainant at least five working days notice of the meeting and explain to them that they may be accompanied by a person of their choosing, who is unconnected with the complaint or investigation.